-Barrowell Green Recycling Centre will reopen on Monday 11 May 2020.
-Admission to the center will be by appointment only.
+Barrowell Green Recycling Centre is now open Monday to Sunday, 10am to 6pm.
+Admission to the centre is by appointment only.
 For more information, see our places you can recycle page.

 Unfortunately, the Revive reuse shop will not be open to the public for the foreseeable future.

 During the efforts to contain the coronavirus pandemic, some of Enfield Council’s youth services will have to change.
 However, support is still available.
 All children and young people have the right to live in safety, without emotional cruelty, neglect, violence, or sexual abuse.